LordStephen77/vanilla_plus/README.md

 ### 31/05/2017

-- Added mod "farming" by tenplus1
+- Added mod "farming" by tenplus1.
-- Various fix to "clay_color" and "glass_color" mods
+- Various fix to "clay_color" and "glass_color" mods.
-- Added new textures (all trees + bread)
+- Added new textures (all trees + bread).
-- Menu header update
+- Menu header update.
+- Added credits.